 How to check the preheating temperature

 The most reliable way to check the temperature is with temperature sticks made for welding.
-You select one that melts at the desired temperature, you scratch it on the metal’s surface, and if it melts, you can start welding.
+You select one that melts at the desired temperature, you scratch it on the metal’s surface, and when it melts, you can start.

 As an alternative, you can use infrared digital thermometers but avoid measuring on shiny surfaces.

 How to deposit the weld metal

 When welding cast iron, you always try to avoid high heat input in one spot.
 Creating short beads scattered all over the joint is mandatory to prevent temperature differences in the casting.
 This also lowers the risk of carbon and impurities flowing into the puddle.

 Below is an image to illustrate this.